Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-\paragraph{\textbf{Developing natural language prompts}} \tool's \textsc{Prompt} interface lets developers write structured natural language prompts (\autoref{fig:prototyping-interface-prompts}), a foundational no-code notation (\textbf{C1}) for prototyping generative AI experiences~\cite{subramonyam2025prototyping, zamfirescu2023johnny}. \tool facilitates bidirectional edits between the graphical workflow and prompts.
-Workflows are synthesized into a {\sc{Workflow Prompt}} in the \textsc{Edit} tab, which can be manually edited by the developer.
-This prompt contains the high-level steps of the workflow and detailed descriptions of agent behaviors that would trigger conditions drawn by edges.
+\tool's \textsc{Prompt} interface lets developers of agent prototypes write structured natural language prompts (\autoref{fig:prototyping-interface-prompts}), a foundational no-code notation (\textbf{C1}) for prototyping generative AI experiences~\cite{subramonyam2025prototyping, zamfirescu2023johnny}. \tool~facilitates bidirectional edits between the graphical workflow and prompts.
+Workflows are synthesized into a {\sc{Workflow Prompt}} in the \textsc{Edit} tab, which can be manually edited by the designer.
+This prompt contains the high-level steps of the workflow and detailed descriptions of agent behaviors that would trigger conditions drawn by the edges.
 Changes to this prompt are reflected back into the workflow graph by clicking a \textsc{Generate Workflow} button.
-Developers can supplement the {\sc{Workflow Prompt}} by writing guidelines for the agent's capabilities in the {\sc{Agent Capabilities Prompt}} section (\autoref{fig:prototyping-interface-prompts}-B), describing information about a user in the {\sc{User Information Prompt}} section (\autoref{fig:prototyping-interface-prompts}-C), and providing additional guidelines in the {\sc{Other Instructions}} section (\autoref{fig:prototyping-interface-prompts}-D) (\textbf{C2}).
+Developers of agent prototypes can supplement the {\sc{Workflow Prompt}} by writing guidelines for the agent's capabilities in the {\sc{Agent Capabilities Prompt}} section (\autoref{fig:prototyping-interface-prompts}-B), describing information about a user in the {\sc{User Information Prompt}} section (\autoref{fig:prototyping-interface-prompts}-C), and providing additional guidelines in the {\sc{Other Instructions}} section (\autoref{fig:prototyping-interface-prompts}-D) (\textbf{C2}).
+This interaction allows developers of agent prototypes to explore the design considerations of the \taxonomyCode{agent capability} and \taxonomyCode{user profile}.
+Though there is no direct text field for the \taxonomyCode{scope of the agent}, this design consideration is implicitly supported by the developer of the prototype writing instructions in the {\sc{Other Instructions Prompt}}.
 The full system prompt exposed to the web agent based on the user's design can be previewed in the \textsc{Preview} tab (\autoref{fig:prototyping-interface-prompts}-2).